SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

    * - node.arbitrateTo(Flow[T]])
      - Drive a Flow arbitration from the node.
    * - node.driveFrom(Stream[T]])((Node, T) => Unit)
      - Drive a node from a stream.
-The provided landa function can be use to connect the data
+The provided lambda function can be use to connect the data
    * - node.driveFrom(Flow[T]])((Node, T) => Unit)
      - Same as above but for Flow
    * - node.driveTo(Stream[T]])((T, Node) => Unit)
      - Drive a stream from the node.
-The provided landa function can be use to connect the data
+The provided lambda function can be use to connect the data
    * - node.driveTo(Flow[T]])((T, Node) => Unit)
      - Same as above but for Flow